Change of Status Students

 - Visa type- on your I-94/ latest COS approval notice/ passport stamp

 - If you have applied for/ or are in a process of applying for an extension or update of your current status, please indicate so in order to be able to continue with the registration.
 A receipt of the application for an extension should be added to the I-94 section of the Uploadable Checklist that will be assigned to participant accounts after they attend the virtual workshop.
 Your nonimmigrant status should be unexpired at the time of filing the initial COS to F-1 application, and you should be otherwise eligible for COS.

 (If you don’t meet the eligibility criteria for the current sessions, you may consider applying for an extension of your current status or leaving the country and applying as a NEW student.)

-Step 4: Prepare Documents and Attend the assigned COS Workshop
+Step 4: Prepare Application Documents and Attend the Virtual COS Workshop

-Bring ALL the documents that are required by OISS&SA for issuing your SEVIS Form I-20 to the information session.
+Prepare ALL the documents that are required for issuing your SEVIS Form I-20 to the information session.

 - Complete and sign the SEVIS Form I-20 Application Note: Type the information online and then print and sign it.